ANALYSIS-Netanyahu's balancing act got harder after post-summit violence

 "On the eve of the election Netanyahu was pondering the legacy he will have when he is reelected prime minister.
 At the moment it appears to be chaos and disintegration."

-(Reporting by Maayan Lubell, Nidal al-Mughrabi, Ali Sawafta and Rami Amichay; Writing by Maayan Lubell; Editing by Tomasz Janowski)
+(Reporting by Maayan Lubell, Nidal al-Mughrabi, Ali Sawafta and Rami Amichay; Writing by Maayan Lubell; Editing by Tomasz Janowski and Howard Goller)

 ((maayan.lubell@thomsonreuters.com;))